 When I first purchased my Maker Select, I found bed leveling to be the most tedious and frustrating part of 3D Printing.
 The problem actually became progressively worse over time, at which point I realized the original Y-Carriage Plate was warped.
 As I was very close to throwing it out the window, I purchased an aftermarket Y-Carriage Plate, which provided a flat surface and made bed leveling much less of a hassle.

-Although it was an improvement over stock, most manufacturers still choose to use 4 point bed leveling, which complicates the process for no good reason.
-Since I am very much opposed to using a drill to make holes, I left everything as it was.
+Although it was a massive improvement, most 3D printers still use 4 point bed leveling, which isn’t always the best choice.
+Since I am very much opposed to drilling additional holes, I left everything as it was.
 After revisiting the process once again, an alternative method came to my attention, one which did not require any permanent changes to the machine.
 As both the heated bed and RepRap Champion’s Y-Carriage Plate have a 5th hole, we can setup 3-Point Bed Leveling simply by rotating the bed 90 degrees.

 Finding this to be an appealing alternative and quite easy to do, I opted to go ahead and try it out.
 It ended up taking a grand total of 15 minutes, where the bed leveling process is not only considerably faster but also requires leveling less frequently as well.